Back in 1979 gas was 88 cents a gallon, a newspaper would set you back two dimes, and you could buy a 1971 used Ford Pinto for $750.

 Like so much of 21st century technology, precision machining was birthed during the mid-20th century as the needs of World War II gave way to the wants of the post-war generation.
 The acumen that produced submarines, military aircraft, and rockets also gave us state-of-the-art automobiles, affordable air travel, and modern medicine.

-Today’s medical and transportation advances, such as surgical robots and autonomous vehicles, require component parts where precision is measured in ten thousandths of an inch.
-The precision machining industry grew as a result of the extreme competence needed to produce these parts.
+Today’s medical and transportation advances, such as surgical robots and autonomous vehicles, require component parts where precision is measured in ten-thousandths of an inch.
+The precision machining industry grew due to the extreme competence needed to produce these parts.
 SPM has stayed at the forefront of the industry as it has grown.

 The Early Years